Appeals

 a.
 Uphold the previous decision.

 b.
-Overrule the previous decision and modify the outcome or dismiss the case.
+Overrule the previous decision and modify the outcome or dismiss the case based solely on the submission of the appeal.

 c.
 Overrule the previous decision and remand the case back to the board or hearing officer of original jurisdiction for rehearing to correct a procedural or factual defect.